tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 #### `value`

-The HTML content of the editor when operating as a controlled component.
+Sets the HTML content of the editor when operating as a controlled component.

 When this property is different to the current editor content, the editor content will be changed to match (within 200 milliseconds) and an undo level will be created.
-When the editor content changes by this mechanism an attempt will be made to retain the selection, however if the previous selection does not exist in the new content the cursor will be returned to the start of the document.
+When the editor content changes by this mechanism, the editor will attempt to retain the selection, however if the previous selection does not exist in the new content, the cursor set to the start of the document.

 This property allows the editor to be used as a controlled component by setting the `value` property and using the `onEditorChange` event to update the `value`.

-For more information, see: [Using the {{site.productname}} React component as a controlled component](#usingthetinymcereactcomponentasacontrolledcomponent).
+For detailed information on using the `value` prop, see: [Using the {{site.productname}} React component as a controlled component](#usingthetinymcereactcomponentasacontrolledcomponent).

 **Type:** String

 ### Using the {{site.productname}} React component as a uncontrolled component

-The {{site.productname}} React component is best used as an uncontrolled component as it allows the editor to perform well on larger documents.
+The {{site.productname}} React component is designed to be used as an uncontrolled component, which allows the editor to perform well on larger documents.

-When using the editor in the uncontrolled mode you must avoid using the `value` and `onEditorChange` props.
-Instead, get the content of the editor directly when it is needed.
-This is easiest done by storing the editor reference when the `onInit` event handler is called.
+When using the editor as an uncontrolled component, avoid using the `value` and `onEditorChange` properties. {{site.companyname}} recommends retrieving the editor content when it is needed.
+The `onInit` event handler can be used to store a editor reference when the editor is loaded to assist with retrieving the content.

-If you need to provide visual feedback to the user when there is content ready to be saved you can use the `onDirty` event handler combined with clearing the dirty state when saving the editor content.
+To provide visual feedback to the user when the content is ready to be saved, use the `onDirty` event handler; combined with clearing the editor's "dirty" state when saving the editor content.

+> **Note**: The editor is "dirty" (or in a "dirty" state) when the user modifies editor content after initialization or the last `tinymce.editor.save()` call.
+This includes changes made using undo or redo.

 ##### Example: Functional uncontrolled component with save button and dirty state